-new section 2192J provides that the function of issuing a warrant or giving an order is conferred on the Judge or Magistrate in a personal capacity and not as a court or a member of a court (new subsection (1)).
-Similarly, any warrant or order given has effect only be virtue of the Customs Act 1901 and is not to be regarded as issued or given by a Court (new subsection (2)).
+provides that the function of issuing a warrant or giving an order is conferred on the Judge or Magistrate in a personal capacity and not as a court or a member of a court (new subsection (1)).
+Similarly, any warrant or order given has effect only by virtue of the Customs Act 1901 and is not to be regarded as issued or given by a Court (new subsection (2)).